Gardening Advice

 Why do the type and quality of soil matter?
 For starters:

-With that being said, learning the specifics about a certain type of soil will give you a heads up on possible issues that may appear and the most effective solutions you can apply.
+With that being said, learning the specifics about a certain type of soil will give you a heads-up on possible issues that may appear and the most effective solutions you can apply.

 But let’s not get ahead of ourselves and answer first…

-While the standard elements such as water, air, organic matter (also known as humus), minerals (clay, sand or silt) and live organisms, are a given in pretty much every type of soil, it’s their proportions that make the difference.
+While the standard elements such as water, air, organic matter (also known as humus), minerals (clay, sand or silt) and live organisms, are given in pretty much every type of soil, it’s their proportions that make the difference.

-Ideally, what qualifies as healthy soil is the one that is rich in organic matter and contains fairly equal amounts (over 20%) of water and air.
+Ideally, what qualifies as healthy soil is one that is rich in organic matter and contains fairly equal amounts (over 20%) of water and air.
 These specific factors create a favourable environment for live soil inhabitants like mites, earthworms and others to thrive and contribute to the growth of your healthy plants.

 However, not all soils are made perfect.
 The percentage of the clay, sand and silt that your soil contains determines its texture, which is often the root of some common problems gardeners experience.
 For instance, a high percentage of clay can cause water drainage troubles, as clay particles are very small and it is hard for the liquid to move through them.

 That’s why it is beneficial for gardeners to inspect the soil in their backyards and learn more about its specifics.
 How you may ask?
-In addition to paying attention to the plants’ growth, the presence of live organisms and how water drains, you can also test the soil with a little experiment.
+In addition to paying attention to the plant’s growth, the presence of live organisms and how water drains, you can also test the soil with a little experiment.
 It’s easy, we promise, and everyone can do it!

 Soil improvement is needed when you notice that the plants in your garden or the grass of your lawn do not perform as well as you’d expect.
-Signs like visible burning on the tips of the plants’ leaves, especially of young seedlings, are a clear sign that there is a problem.
+Signs like visible burning on the tips of the plant’s leaves, especially of young seedlings, are a clear sign that there is a problem.
 Soil amendments can also be done while preparing the soil for planting to guarantee healthy growth for the plants.
 Other problems that need fixing can be:

 There are some effective soil improvement techniques that you can try and we are more than happy to share them with you.
 Keep reading on to find the solution that works best for you and your garden!